 Then, go to the databases that are relevant to your topic.
 The Walden Library has subject research pages, with lists of recommended databases and other resources useful for research in that area.
 To find your subject research page, follow these steps:

-2. Click on Select a subject and choose the subject most closely related to your topic.
+1. On the Library homepage go to the Research by Subject box.
+Click the box and choose the subject most closely related to your topic.

 Hint: Often, this will be the program you are studying, but sometimes your topic may be covered in other subject areas as well.
 If you are uncertain, contact Ask a Librarian.